zhangdongdong7/scenarios/linux/lab-account-management/step1.md

 ![lab-account-management-1-7](assets/lab-account-management-1-7.png)

-If the home directory does not exist, you can create it.
+If the home directory does not exist, we can create it.

 Next, we can create `bob` users with a home directory.